bitsmanent/globox/README.md

 =====
 globox is a platform game for the terminal.
-It features an ASCII based interface which don't rely on any external library so it should work out of the box on any VT100 compatible terminal.
+It features an ASCII based interface which don't rely on any external library so it should work out of the box on a VT100 compatible terminal.

 Status
 ======